sym233/parsejs.dart/README.md

 - `handleNoise`: If true, parser will try to ignore hash bangs and HTML comment tags surrounding the source code.
 Default is true.
 - `annotate`: If true, parser will initialize `Node.parent`, `Scope.environment`, and `Name.scope`, to simplify subsequent AST analysis.
 Default is true.
 - `parseAsExpression`: If true, the input will be parsed as an expression statement.

+## To run test cases
+1. Open terminal and cd to parsejs.dart/test/util directory
+2. Do `npm install`
+3. CD to parsejs.dart/test/ director and run `./runtest`